CurryOnPatat/mail-php-tracking-with-gui/README.md

 If you want to use the discord webhook (highly recommended) change the discord webhook url to your discord webhook url in footer.php on line 35

-Upload to a web server and you successfully installed the emai tracker
+Upload to a web server and you successfully installed the email tracker

 if you have suggestions a problem or a question feel free to make a issue